 Her nose was wide and turned up, with her nostrils flared.

 “She could drown in a rain storm.” is what they said.

-Seeing her picking cotton in the fields, her neighbors would remark
+Seeing her picking cotton in the fields with a scarf around her head

 “She’s bound to have some Mexican in her.”

 Nana’s hair was long as a sermon until she finally cut it.

 Let down from braids at night and brushed out